 Dear Caring Parent,

-I’ve noticed that sometimes I am a stormy creature when it comes to getting homework done.
-When I would notice it wasn’t being attended to, I would react by storming through it.
+I’ve noticed that sometimes I am a stormy creature when it comes to homework problems.
+When I would notice it wasn’t being attended to, I would react by storming through homework time.

-Are you storming right now?
+Are you storming over homework problems right now?
 I’m not, whew!